 We need help with “Fun Time”!

 Fun Time takes place on the second Monday morning of each month during term-time.
 It is a drop-in session that provides toys, craft, songs and a snack for children up to four years old.
-We need someone who would be able to prepare the snacks and juice for the children and wash the cups and plates afterwards and so only needs a couple of hours work each month.
-All children are accompanied by a parent or other carer.
+Two helpers are stepping down after Easter and we need:

 Organiser of Children’s Activities

 We are looking for someone who would be interested in organising the one-off children’s activities throughout the year.
-These include the February half-term Readathon (a one day event arranged across the volunteer libraries), liaising with the Central Library for the “Festival of fun” and providing support for organising summer events, such as last year’s Mad Hatters Tea Party.
+These include the February half-term Readathon (a one day event arranged across the volunteer libraries), liaising with the Central Library for the “Festival of fun” and providing support for organising summer events, such as the Mad Hatters Tea Party in 2017 or this summer’s Harry Potter day.

 Skills Required: Basic IT skills – internet & email, Event planning, admin, productive interaction with our publicity team and outside agencies.